signals-protocol/signals-v0/website/docs/addresses/index.md

 ## Verification

-All contracts are verified on Citrea Explorer.
+All contracts are verified on Citrea Testnet Explorer.
 You can verify the source code matches the deployed bytecode.

+> **Disclaimer**: This is a testnet deployment for testing purposes only.
+Do not use real assets.